 How does it play?

 As you make your way around town you fill out your own crayon styled map, This coupled with the unsettling ambient music reminded me more of a Silent Hill game than a cutesy isometric horror game.
-Around town you visit numerous interconnected areas including Shrines, Woods, Factories, a shopping centre,a school and of course a graveyard.
-Progression is natural for the most part, I did however get a little confused as what to do on occasion but, further exploration of the map was usually all that was needed.
+Around town, you visit numerous interconnected areas including Shrines, Woods, Factories, a shopping centre, a school and of course a graveyard.
+Progression is natural for the most part, I did, however, get a little confused as what to do on occasion but, further exploration of the map was usually all that was needed.
 This did add to the general feeling of being alone and only added to the immersion.
-There are stone statues that you can make an offering of some of some yen to.
+There are stone statues that you can make an offering of some yen to.
 These statues act as a quick save, you also have the ability to warp between them which becomes invaluable as your progress through the game.

 Is it good?

 Overall Yomawari Night alone will take the average player around about 6 hours.
 The game is not overly difficult but, does provide a fair challenge.
 From a completion point of view, there is a lot of items and puzzle pieces to collect which could easily add a good few hours onto your play through.
 Personally, I don’t really go for full completion unless the game has an achievement system but, sadly this is something missing here.
 If you have never played either of the Yomawari games then the version on this collection is probably the best place to start.
 The game is an awful lot of fun and you can cut the tension with a knife!

 Midnight Shadows starts with Yui and Haru returning home from a fireworks festival in the mountains.
 Along the way, the two girls end up separated and you will play as both to hopefully reunite them.
 I won’t spoil anything from the story but Midnight Shadows takes around 8 hours to complete the main story but, would be much longer for people who enjoy item collection.
 I will say however, I think the story here is much better than Night alone.